How does the Swiss Family Card work?

 You need to make sure that the Swiss Family Card is valid before you start traveling.
-In nearly all cases the Swiss Family Card comes as a print at home product, and there is nothing you need to do other than checking if the personal particulars printed on the card are correct.
+In nearly all cases the Swiss Family Card arrives via e-mail, and there is nothing you need to do other than checking if the personal particulars on the card are correct.
 You can print the Swiss Family Card or store it on your phone as explained for the Swiss Travel Pass, Swiss Travel Pass Flex and Swiss Half Fare Card.

 If the card is shipped to you, then see the card for details on how to validate it.
 You usually need to fill out the names of the parent(s), the names of the children, and their birth dates.

 Traveling with the Swiss Family Card

 Once you have a valid Swiss Family Card and Swiss Travel System rail pass, you can use them to travel.
 The Swiss Family Card is valid where and when your rail pass is valid.
 You do not need any other tickets for the children.
 Validity of the Swiss Family Card ends when validity of the rail pass ends.

 On board the train

 Once you're on board, you will need to present your rail pass and the Swiss Family Card to ticket controllers upon request.
 The controller may want to check your passport as well, to make sure you're the owner of the presented pass and the parent of the children.